FraserThompson/DoctorPricerScrapers/README.md

 Scripts in `./_ops` are for managing the live deployment.

-We user Dockerhub for our docker images, and it builds from git, so first commit and push changes to git.
+I use Dockerhub for my docker images, and it builds from git, so commit and push changes to git, then check Dockerhub to see when it's built.

-To deploy it cd into `_/ops` and then run `DP_SERVER=[server adddress] ./deploy.sh`.
+To deploy it run `./_ops/deploy.sh` from the root directory.

-To provision a new server run `DP_SERVER=[server adddress] ./provision.sh`.
+To provision a new server run `DP_SERVER=[server adddress] ./_ops/provision.sh`.

 ### Backups